mangOH/EinkDhub/README.md

       ```c
       #if 1 /*Set it to "1" to enable the content*/

-   * Update logical dimension of screenfor waveshare eink 2.13 Inch:
+   * Update logical dimension of screen for waveshare eink 2.13 Inch:
        ```c
        #define LV_HOR_RES          (128)
        #define LV_VER_RES          (250)